xaviermiles/automation/README.md

 This relies on R scripts/functions (_compare.R_, _compare_funcs.R_) to do data wrangling and make comparisons.
 This is being used to double-check the data uploaded to the API is correct.

+The _standalones/_ folder is for Python scripts that have been adapted to include no local imports (ie. self-contained).

 **Note:** Any Python scripts should be run with their directory as the current working directory.
 For example, _infoshare/scrape_all_infoshare.py_ should be run with _infoshare/_ as the working directory.